jkendall327/dotnet-explanations/common-patterns/unit-testing.md

 ## In a nutshell

 Unit tests are code that automatically run other bits of code.
-They usually check if your code has bugs, or make sure you don't accidentally break old code with new updates.[^1]
+They usually check if your code has bugs, or make sure you don't accidentally break old code with new updates.

 ## Example